By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 - Downsizing in Savannah is about fit, not just square footage.

-- The three main paths are smaller single-family home, low-maintenance suburb or townhome, and 55+ or amenitized community.
+- The three main paths are a smaller single-family home, a low-maintenance suburb or townhome, and a 55+ or amenitized community.

-- Most downsizers should know realistic net proceeds before buying the next home.
+- Most downsizers should know realistic net proceeds before committing to the next home.

-- Georgia offers retirement income and homestead-related tax benefits, but county rules vary.
+- Georgia offers retirement-income and homestead-related tax benefits, but county rules vary by Chatham, Bryan, and Effingham counties.

 - The best pre-sale work removes buyer objections without over-renovating.